survivalisms/InternetStatus/README.md

 This is a simple and easy to understand iOS app which checks connectivity to the internet and present a notification depending on what the output is.

+The app is pre-setup and just requires a build.

 ## Reachability Sample
 This sample uses Blocks to tell you when the interface state has changed.
-The blocks will be called on a BACKGROUND THREAD so you need to dispatch UI updates onto the main thread.

   	// allocate a reachability object
 	Reachability* reach = [Reachability reachabilityWithHostname:@"www.google.com"];

 	// set the blocks